 Several veterans who suffer from PTSD resort to drugs and alcohol to self-medicate, but self-medication causes symptoms to worsen in the long run.
 In cases where the person suffers from insomnia, substance use alters the quality of sleep, and the user feels groggy and restless.

 Some PTSD symptoms include a surge of emotions, paranoia and a feeling of alienation from others.
-The intake of drugs and alcohol magnifies these symptoms, making these feeling worse.
+The intake of drugs and alcohol magnifies these symptoms, making these feelings worse.

 Drugs and alcohol are not helpful for people with PTSD.
 The substances cause them to avoid the traumatic memories associated with their time in the military, which delays treatment.